bvwaeyen/Hotspice/README.md

 ### Applying input and reading output

-More complex input-output simulations can be performed using the `hotspice.io` and `hotspice.experiments` modules, but these are still under construction.
+More complex input-output simulations, e.g. for reservoir computing, can be performed using the `hotspice.io` and `hotspice.experiments` modules.

 The `hotspice.io` module contains classes that apply external stimuli to the spin ice, or read the state of the spin ice in some manner.

 The `hotspice.experiments` module contains classes to bundle many input/output runs and calculate relevant metrics from them, as well as classes to perform parameter sweeps.

-### Performing a parameter sweep on multiple GPUs
+### Performing a parameter sweep on multiple GPUs/CPUs

 The `hotspice/scripts/ParallelJobs.py` script can be used to run a `hotspice.experiments.Sweep` on multiple GPUs or CPU cores.
 This sweep should be defined in a file that follows a structure similar to `examples/SweepKQ_RC_ASI.py`.
 Running `ParallelJobs.py` can be done